demiculus/demiculus.github.io/breaking.md

 12 Jan 2019 - TIL how arms should be on swipes, one should leave the ground before the other touches

+3 Feb 2019 - Start by facing the side not by facing up

 ### 1990

 11 Jan 2019 - TIL while entering the move press your hand from your shoulder and lift up you ass to handstand position